Reinvision a 20 year old web application with a focus on discovery and users mental models

-DreamHost been around for 19 years and the interface powering the service had been built organically over the years.
+DreamHost been around for 19 years and the interface powering the service had been built organically over that time.
 The application was structured to be incredibly flat, so every feature required a new page and a new menu item.
 This makes sense for services that do a few things really well.
 After years of new features to the platform, the navigation grew to upwards of 20 menu items.

-Moreover, talking to users about the application, they also had issues knowing about features.
+Moreover, talking to users about the application, they also had issues discovering new features.
 A very few power users were using the platform daily to monthly.
 A majority of users would sign in infrequently, when services need renewing or upgrading, and have to learn our interface each time.
 We also user tested our interface and found that a big barrier to entry was not knowing what most of the menu items were for.
 It would take trial and error clicking around to find the features they were looking for.

 A very common workflow for us was WordPress hosting.
 WordPress powers over a quarter of the websites on the entire internet, so people running WordPress websites and blogs were in our target demographic.